How to Use Your iPhone for Free Abroad

 How to Know You Are Connected to Wi-Fi

 Just look at the status bar of your at the top of your iPhone.
 If you see WiFi bars you are connected and it is free to text away.
 See below as an example.
 You can even turn off the cellular signal of your phone and data to be sure you will not be charged.
+You do no need to be in airplane mode to use your device for free.
+Simply being connected to WiFi will ensure all of your iMessages and web browsing are free.

 Keys to using iMessage